MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-skip-api-data-upgrade.md

 ## Skip from the online environment

-Before you can do this task, you have to cloud migration setup and data replication. <!-- I disabled it before data rep, but after data rep, it was enabled again>
+Before you can do this task, you have to cloud migration setup and data replication. <!-- I disabled it before data rep, but after data rep, it was enabled again-->

 1. Sign in to [Business Cental online](https://businesscentral.dynamics.com).
 1. Search for and open the **Cloud Migration Management** page.